BWCA and QUETICO WILDERNESS RULES & REGULATIONS

 Toilet Facilities and Water Quality

 Each legal BWCA campsite will have a wilderness box latrine.
 This should be used as the only toilet facilities at BWCAW campsites.
-Quetico campsites will not have latrines, so the visitor should dig a small hole 6 to 8 inches deep and at least 150 feet from the shoreline.
+Quetico campsites have no latrines.
+Therefore, the visitor should dig a small hole 6 to 8 inches deep and at least 150 feet from the shoreline.
 This method of burying human waste should also be used when hiking or portaging through the BWCAW (when campsite latrines are unavailable).
 Do not use soap products in or near the waters edge.
-Wash dishes and bathe at least 150 feet from the shoreline using biodegradable soaps whenever possible.
-Fish entrails must be buried in at least 6 inches of soil well away from the campsite.
-It is illegal to dump fish remains in the water.
+Also, wash dishes and bathe at least 150 feet from the shoreline.
+Use biodegradable soaps whenever possible.
+Bury fish entrails in at least 6 inches of soil well away from the campsite.
+Dumping fish remains in the water is illegal.

 Watercraft and equipment cannot be stored in the wilderness area unattended or between canoe trips.
 All boats, canoes and equipment must actively be in use and carried out after the end of each trip.

 Motor boat use is allowed in certain areas of the wilderness.
-A special motor use permit is required to enter the wilderness in these limited areas.
+Also, a special motor use permit is required to enter the wilderness in these limited areas.

 Fishing & Watercraft Regulations